 Many artists and creatives find writing about their work difficult and drawing together the complex range of ideas that are inherent in your body of work is inevitably a challenge.

 Sometimes it helps to have an objective, critical eye look over your statement to see if there is a way to improve how you are communicating about your work.

-During an Artist Mentoring session I can:
+During an Artist Mentoring session you can receive:

-I can guarantee, however, that you will have a more dynamic and intriguing overview of your work, that will also help focus your existing and developing body of work.
+The result could be a more dynamic and intriguing overview of your work, that will also help focus your existing and developing body of work.